coderrio/Coderr.Documentation/docs/client/libraries/dotnet/web/aspnetcore-mvc/install.md

 ASP.NET Core MVC configuration
 ==============================

+This installation guide only activates the minimal amount of features, read the full guide at the bottom for more details.

-Install the nuget package called `coderr.client.aspnetcore.mvc`.
+Install the nuget package called `coderr.client.aspnetcore.mvc`..

-Next, you need to tell the Coderr library what server it should upload all error reports to.
+## Activating Coderr

 Add the following code in your `Program.cs`: